Dhruvaraju/Info-center/kubernetes/03-pods.md

 `kubectl get pods` to get all pods information.
 `kubectl describe pod <pod_name` will provide additional information about the pod `kubectl get pods -o wide` will provide additional information about pods like internal ip address

+### Edit Pods

+#### A Note on Editing Existing Pods

+In any of the practical quizzes if you are asked to **edit an existing POD**, please note the following:

+-   If you are given a pod definition file, edit that file and use it to create a new pod.

+-   **If you are not given a pod definition file**, you may extract the definition to a file using the below command:

+    `kubectl get pod <pod-name> -o yaml > pod-definition.yaml`

+    Then edit the file to make the necessary changes, delete and re-create the pod.

+-   Use the `kubectl edit pod <pod-name>` command to edit pod properties.